janberges/ebmb/README.txt

 I n s t a l l a t i o n

-  $ make

-will build the program using the GNU Fortran compiler with maximum optimization.
+By default, the makefile builds the program with the GNU Fortran compiler and in validation mode, i.e. with all warnings for the Fortran 2003 standard turned on.
+On the contrary, to obtain an optimized executable run

+  $ make mode=optimize

-These defaults may be overwritten by means of command-line arguments, e.g.
+Other compilers and options may also be chosen, e.g.

-  $ make compiler=ifort optimize=false
+  $ make compiler=ifort options=-O3

 A c k n o w l e d g m e n t